Fairlight Homestead: William Jarret

+Late 20th-21st century

-Since the garden was last opened in 1993 the dry stone wall has been extended and now envelopes the westerly aspect of the garden.
-The wall was built by a local stonemason, George Progmelja.
+The garden was last opened in 1993.
+A dry stone wall was built by a local stonemason, George Progmelja, and extends to the westerly aspect of the garden.

-The garden was severely disturbed on 25 December 2001 when strong, hot, westerly winds fanned fires in the Blue Mountains which leapt over the Nepean River and came swiftly to this area.
-Three houses were destroyed, fruit orchards and packing sheds felt the wrath but fortunately there were no fatalities.
+The garden was severely disturbed on 25 December 2001 when westerly winds fanned fires in the Blue Mountains, which leapt over the Nepean River and came to the area.
+Three houses were destroyed, and fruit orchards and packing sheds were damaged, but there were no fatalities.
 Fairlight was saved by the local fire brigade and the owner's sons.
-The garden on the western side near the pool was totally destroyed, as was the hedge on the fence line near the barn and other areas of hedging.
+The garden on the western side near the pool was totally destroyed, as was areas of hedging.
+Following the fires, a severe wind storm came through in September 2003 caused further damaged to the trees and flora.

-The ancient hedge of Cape Honeysuckle under the Angophora floribunda in front of the house, woody and always in need of a good prune, vanished and has given a new perspective now with glimpses down the paddock to the Blue Mountains.
-It is taking time for the Angophora floribundas to recover but has given the owners the chance to simplify the planting.

-Following the fires, a severe wind storm came through in September 2003 and trees weakened by the fires came down as did huge limbs from the Port Jackson figs and Angophoras.

 Description

 The site is a very elevated one, with views across rolling landscapes to Sydney, the Nepean (River) gorge and to Camden and Mittagong.
 Two articles by Captain J. H. Watson in the Nepean Times of 24 and 31 October 1914 provide an account of the property:

 '...Fairlight is one of the most lovely places in the county of Cumberland.
 Situated many hundred feet above the surrounding country, it commands extensive views in every direction but the west, but in that quarter is backed by the mountains.
 As in other parts of Mulgoa, evidences abound of early occupation...'

 The original c.
-1821 homestead was a single storeyed building not unlike Cox's Cottage, Mulgoa or Clarendon, Richmond.
+1821 homestead was a single-storey building.
 At its rear a large barn was constructed. c.
 1890 the homestead was replaced by a substantial single storeyed brick dwelling, and the barn modified to provide a large workroom or dormitory on the upper level.